New York vs Florida Tax Comparison

 Annual discretionary income after housing:

-Even factoring in the higher transportation costs in Miami (car vs. transit), the Florida worker at $150,000 has approximately $27,000 more in annual discretionary income.
+Even accounting for higher transportation costs in Miami (car vs. subway), the Florida worker at $150,000 has approximately $27,000 more in annual discretionary income.
+On the same salary.

 New York's Estate Tax: A Hidden Cost for High-Net-Worth Families

-New York imposes a state estate tax on estates over $7.16 million (2026 exemption).
-The rates range from 3.06% to 16% on amounts over the exemption.
-While this doesn't affect most people's paychecks, it is a significant consideration for high-net-worth individuals in retirement and estate planning.
+New York imposes a state estate tax on estates over approximately $7.16 million (2026 exemption).
+Rates range from 3.06% to 16% on amounts above the exemption.
+This doesn't affect most people's day-to-day paychecks, but it is a significant consideration for high-net-worth individuals in retirement and estate planning.

-Florida has no state estate or inheritance tax, making it one of the top destinations for wealth preservation strategies.
-Many New York and New Jersey residents establish Florida domicile specifically to avoid NY's estate tax — a move that requires genuine residency (not just a second home) but can save millions in taxes for larger estates.
+Florida has no state estate or inheritance tax.
+This makes Florida one of the top destinations for wealth preservation planning — and many New York and New Jersey high-net-worth individuals establish Florida domicile specifically to avoid New York's estate tax.
+This move requires genuine Florida residency (not just a second home — spending 183+ days in Florida, registering vehicles, updating licenses, changing voter registration), but for large estates the tax savings can be substantial.

-For families with significant businesses, investment portfolios, or real estate, the Florida estate tax advantage can compound the income tax advantage into a multi-generational wealth difference.
+For families with significant business interests, investment portfolios, or real estate, the Florida estate tax advantage compounds the income tax advantage into a multi-generational wealth difference that deserves serious consideration in retirement planning.

 The Remote Work Opportunity: NY Salary, FL Taxes

-The rise of remote work has created a powerful financial arbitrage opportunity for workers whose salaries are set by New York metro market rates:
+The growth of remote work has created a powerful financial arbitrage for workers whose salaries are priced at New York City market rates.

 - Income tax savings: ~$17,000–$18,000/year (NYC + NY state eliminated)